sonyD4d/ML101/README.md

 # MachineLearning
-These are practical implemtation of fundamental machine learning algorithms
+These are few practical implementations of fundamental machine learning algorithms

     - Character recognition system using feature set Eucledian distance
     - Bayes classifier for single feature